Golf collection set to fetch $3.2 mln at Christie's

-LONDON (Reuters) - The global economy may be in the rough, but bidders are expected to chip in up to 20,000 pounds to buy an old golf ball at a major sale of golf memorabilia at Christie’s in May.
+LONDON, Feb 24 (Reuters) - The global economy may be in the rough, but bidders are expected to chip in up to 20,000 pounds ($31,000) to buy an old golf ball at a major sale of golf memorabilia at Christie’s in May.

 The auction of the collection of Bolivian tin baron Jaime Ortiz-Patino, who acquired the famous Valderrama Golf Club in Spain in 1984, is expected to fetch more than two million pounds in London on May 30.